1. Payment Settlement New York – Construction Claims and Legal Standards

 This approach aligns with the state’s principle that owners cannot avoid payment settlement obligations based on minor or easily curable disputes.

-Mechanic’s Liens as a Payment Enforcement Tool
+Mechanic’S Liens As a Payment Enforcement Tool

 A mechanic’s lien can be filed against the property when an owner refuses to pay.